-Inside of the Rallar museum are currently two exhibitions: “Norways future – The breakthrough” shows preliminary work, design, stitching and construction of the Bergen railway in 1871 to its opening in 1909.
-“The fight against the snow” shows historic snowploughing equipment and tells how this mountain stretch was actually kept open through the winter.
-In the summer, stands amongst other things steam and diesel ploughing trains and different snow equipment outside of the museum.
+The museum currently has two exhibitions: “Norways future – The breakthrough” shows preliminary work, design, stitching and construction of the Bergen railway from 1871 to its opening in 1909.
+“The fight against the snow” shows historic snowploughing equipment and tells of how this mountain range was kept open through the winter.
+During the summer, you can see both steam and diesel powered ploughing trains, as well as different snow equipment, outside the museum.

-The Rallar museum at Finse was founded in 1986 by Finse Vel, NSB, Finse 1222, Ulvik Herad and the Norwegian Railway Club.
-The Rallar museum opened in 1990 and aimed to continue the special history of the “alpine stretch” of the Bergen railway.
+The Rallar museum was founded in 1986 by Finse Vel (Trust), NSB, Finse 1222, Ulvik Herad (municipality), and the Norwegian Railway Club.
+The Rallar museum opened in 1990 and aims to continue the tradition and maintain the history of the “alpine stretch” of the Bergen railway.

 Where is the Rallar museum